A factual (and fun) look into holiday bonuses for employers and employees alike

 If you would like to acknowledge the hard work of a select number of employees for achieving certain targets and goals during a fiscal year, you should be titling your bonus as a “performance-based bonus”.
 Performance-based bonuses are on average worth around 11% of an employee's annual salary.
 That is more than double the average holiday bonus of 5%.
 Performance-based bonuses are more popular within organizations.

 Different types of year-end bonuses

 This holiday bonus is easy and fair.
 The employees will not wonder why they received what they did because they will know that it was a bonus based strictly on their annual salary.

 This bonus is a great way to incentivize employees to perform well and meet company goals.
 The performance-based bonus does not only reflect the performance of the employee but also reflects the performance of the company as a whole.
 If the company performed poorly and struggled all year, it is less likely for the employee to receive a large bonus.
-Performance reviews are a great way to determine who gets what when it comes to year end bonuses.
+Performance reviews are a great way to determine who gets what when it comes to year-end bonuses.

 Flat Rate Bonus

 The flat rate is the fastest and easiest way to show your appreciation to your employees.
 With this type of bonus, the same amount will go to everyone, no questions asked.
-Keep in mind that this type of bonus may leave some higher paid/higher titled employee questioning the fairness of this bonus relating to their contributions to the company.
+Keep in mind that this type of bonus may leave some higher paid/higher titled employees questioning the fairness of this bonus relating to their contributions to the company.

 The non-cash bonus is a great way to show employee appreciation if your budget is low.
-Gifts like more paid time off, flexible holiday hours, holiday parties or even broadway show tickets are great ways to remind employees that they are valued, especially during the holiday season.
+Gifts like more paid time off, flexible holiday hours, holiday parties, or even broadway show tickets are great ways to remind employees that they are valued, especially during the holiday season.